BlackHoleTeam-BHT/DoctorTech/_README.md

 - Intuitive "disease prediction system" this is what makes our application stand out than other health care platforms, by using the power of AI and machine learning to assess health status of patients.

 1. [Requirements]
-Node.js & npm
+Node.js with express framework
 Mysql
 Django
-sqlite3
+Machine learning
+Sqlite3
+ReactJs & React-Redux
+MaterialUi
+reactStrap

 1. [Development](#development)
     1. [Installing Dependencies]
     npm install